For people who love driving, there's nothing as fun as taking an epic road trip.

 Another thing to note is the Tyre Pressure Monitoring System (TPMS) that comes standard in newer cars.
 The TPMS will emit a warning if the pressure drops 25 per cent below the vehicle manufacturer's recommended pressure.
 In most cases, a slight drop in pressure won't trigger a warning light, so the loss of fuel economy wouldn't be immediately apparent.
 That's another good reason why drivers should independently verify the tyre pressure every two to four weeks.

 Proper tread depth is essential to prevent aquaplaning in wet weather.
-The legal minimum is 1.6 mm in most countries, though Continental recommends a minimum tread depth of 3 mm for optimal safety on summer tyres and 4 mm on winter tyres.
+The legal minimum is 1.6 mm in most countries, though we recommend a minimum tread depth of 3 mm for optimal safety on summer tyres and 4 mm on winter tyres.
 Tread wear indicators in the grooves of the tyre will alert you when it's time for a change.

 Keep an eye open for signs of uneven wear on the tread, too.
 Uneven wear reduces the ability of the tread to grip the road in adverse conditions.
 Look for unusually smooth areas, high and low areas, or any signs of damage.
 It's also wise to check the tyre sidewalls for gouges, cuts, bulges or other irregularities.